|

 A convolver

-for mono or stereo WAV-file impulse responses (IRs).
+responses (IRs).
 WAV-file playing (individual playing of input file, IR and processed file).
 A self- contained small software specially made to encourage viewing and listening to IRs and convolving with anechoic/dry music.
 If placed in the CATT-folder it will be on the File|External CATT Tool menu (from v8.0e) . |

-| Epidaure GEO converter |
+GEO converter |

 030807 |

-A first beta version
+beta version of Epi2Geo

-of Epi2Geo has been completed. |
+has been completed.

 |

-In what cases
+In what

-the various prediction methods employed can be expected to work well, and a note about a new RTC variant under development for coupled rooms. |
+methods employed can be expected to work well, and a note about a new RTC variant under development for coupled rooms. |

 | EXP2SD1 converter update |